DougHaber/pitfall-agent-javatari/README.md

 ![ScreenShot](pitfall-demo.gif)

-Here is a demo a trained 20 minute run:
+Here is a demo video of a trained 20 minute run: (played at a faster speed)

 https://www.youtube.com/watch?v=I4j8xWq1Jsc